pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`music_control_demo`

-This code defines a music control demo using the Arcade library.
-It creates a GUI with buttons for controlling music playback (play/pause, volume up/down, and forward) and displays the current time and volume of the music player.
-The demo allows users to switch between two songs and handles events such as song ending, button clicks, and UI drawing.
+This code demonstrates how to create a simple music control demo using the Arcade library.
+It showcases the usage of Arcade's capabilities to load and play music files, create a user interface with buttons for controlling volume, play/pause, skip track, and update visual elements such as time and volume levels on the screen.
+The example also illustrates how to handle events like button clicks and end of sound (eos) to provide interactive user experiences in a graphical application.

 net_process_animal_facts.py
 ---------------------------